briannamcdonald/baby-lizard-problem/README.md

-# Baby Lizard Problem Genetic Algorithm
+# Baby Lizards Problem Genetic Algorithm

 A Genetic Algorithm to solve the Baby Lizards Problem, which is a twist on the classic N-Queens problem.